niravmsoni/terraform-getting-started/TerraformBasics.md

 - Single line comments - Using #
 - We can use the same name label for multiple resources (For ex.
 VPC, subnets, their route tables etc.)
 - However, same name label cannot be used for same type of resources (For ex.
 2 EC2 instances with same name label) - Terraform will throw error

+Terraform Workflow
+- terraform init
+  - Looks for configuration files inside working directory and sees if it needs any provider plugins.
+If needed, it will download plugin data from public terraform registry (Unless we specify any other registry)
+  - Store state file in specified backend (Local directory or Remote)
+- terraform plan
+  - Terraform examines current state file and the resources requested for deployment and identify the differences
+  - It will tell us what actions will the terraform perform (x to add, y to change, z to delete)
+  - This is Optional but generally recommended to check what changes terraform is going to make to our resources